bkw/node-dronestream/README.md

 ## Status

-For this release I was exclusively interested in the lowest possible latency.
-There is no error handling for the websockets, the connection to the drone or the video player what-so-ever.
-This may come eventually, or may not.
-I think it is enough to be used as a starting point for your own integration.
+Node-dronestream has gained some stability in the last release.
+It attempts to recover lost connections to the drone, and it handles multiple clients, disconnections, etc. See "How to use" for API.

 ## Thanks